leifj/draft-johansson-zkp-usecases/draft-johansson-zkp-usecases.md

 There are several ways to define the concept of zero knowledge proofs.
 In this document we will rely on the SPICE architecture document to provide us with the basic terminology and use the following definition: A zero knowledge proof (zkp) is a mechanism by which the holder can proove to the verifier that a statement (S) is true without providing the verifier with any additional information other than the truthfullness of S. A zkp mechanism is usually required to satisfy three properties:

-* completeness: if S is true then a compliant implementation of the mechanism will accept the proof presented by a another compliant implementation.
+* completeness: if S is true, then a compliant implementation of the mechanism will accept the proof presented by another compliant implementation.
 * soundness: a non-compliant holder can't make a compliant implementation accept that S is true when it is in fact false.
-* zero knowledge: if S is true then a verifier is not able to derive any other information than the fact that S is true from the mechanism.
+* zero knowledge: if S is true, then a verifier is not able to derive any other information than the fact that S is true from the mechanism.

-Zero knowledge mechanisms fulfil many privacy requirements for instance:
+Zero knowledge mechanisms fulfil many privacy requirements, for instance:

 * holder-verifier unlinkability
 * issuer-verifier unlinkability (aka collusion-resistant unlinkability)

-These properites come at a cost and zero knowledge proofs are both different from conventional cryptography aswell as often hard to implement and understand.
+These properties come at a cost in terms of implementation complexity.
+Zero knowledge proofs are both different from conventional cryptography and often hard to implement and understand.
 Additionally, the fact that zkp ensures unlinkability means that some use-cases that depend on linkability may not translate into architectures that rely on zkp.
-This means that even if zkp is deployed, the information present in the proofs (ie the statement S) may in some cases be enough to fully identify the data subject in which case the deployment of zkp serves little purpouse.
+This means that even if zkp is deployed, the information required in the proofs (i.e., the S) may in some cases be enough to fully identify the data subject, in which case the deployment of zkp serves little purpose.

-This document aims to describe some real-world usecases where the deployment of zkp makes sens from a business and technical perspective.
+This document aims to describe some real-world use cases where the deployment of zkp makes sense from a business and technical perspective.

 # Conventions and Definitions